slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### Productivity hints

 <!--
-- “If you want a task done quickly, ask a busy person to do it.”
 - work is a queue of queues. trying hard is not the key to success. this not mean that you don't put your best effort.
 -->